solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

    local root like this:

    1. If a block has more than 67% stake in `RestartLastVotedForkSlots` messages, traverse down this block.
+Note that votes for children do count towards the parent.
+So being a parent on the chosen fork means the parent will not be rolled back either.

    2. Define the "must have" threshold to be 62%.
 If traversing to a block with more than one child, we check for each child